What should you expect?

-This class follows a Hatha Yoga-style tradition that is more than 5,000 years old.
+This basic class follows a tradition that is more than 5,000 years old.
 This is the most common and approachable style of yoga in the west.
 A regular practice of classical yoga poses with awareness and breath work increases energy, strength, flexibility, and balance.
 Each class is varied and we strive to customize the classes to what the attending students are in need of improving or addressing.
 These classes balance all the categories of asanas (poses): standing, balancing, abdominal strengthening, forward and backward bends, twists, inversions, and include a period of final relaxation.
-Sometimes you will sweat and sometimes you won’t–but you will feel rejuvinated AND relaxed at the end of the class.
+Sometimes you will sweat and sometimes you won’t–but you will feel rejuvenated AND relaxed when you leave.

 This session offers us an opportunity to explore different types of meditation.
 We sometimes begin with a simple pranayama practice (breathing practice), or some simple asana (posture) stretches.
 The meditation leader introduces a theme or a focus as needed and then we sit in silence for 20-25 minutes.
 It is appropriate for beginners as well as experienced practitioners.
 If you would enjoy leading a session and sharing your technique please contact us.